Nicola & Aurélia

 GR20 trips

-By yourself or with a local agency?
+Go it alone or with a local agency?

 This will depend on what you really want to do and what you want to include in your trip.
 If you’d like a guide and luggage transfers, then it is always worth asking a local agency what they can offer you.
 It’s also more convenient if you don’t want to have to make the bookings by phone or by email in French.
 Europe Active is a Corsican agency dedicated to trekking and hiking holidays.

-Guided version
+Guided GR20

 There are many local guides in Corsica, with an AEM qualification delivered from the French state.
 If you wish to go on a guided trip, note that this qualification is compulsory.
 Most guides speak French, Corsican and Italian.
 Not many speak German and English and if they do, make sure to book your trip early with them or to book your trip with a local agency, who hires English-speaking guides.